dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * [User secrets (Secret Manager)](xref:security/app-secrets) in the Development environment.
 * Command-line arguments.

-The JSON Configuration Provider is established first.
+The JSON configuration provider is established first.
 Therefore, user secrets, environment variables, and command-line arguments override configuration set by the *appsettings* files.

 Call `ConfigureAppConfiguration` when building the host to specify the app's configuration for files other than *appsettings.json* and *appsettings.{Environment}.json*: